clee937/hangman/README.md

 - Displays letters guessed so far after every turn.
 - Displays number of lives remaining after every turn.
 - Feedback messages and ascii art hangman displayed after each turn.
-- Win/lose feedback when the game ends, displaying the number of lives remaining.
+- Win/lose feedback when the game ends, showing the number of lives remaining.
 - Option to play again.

 ## Preview